 Even though it may not feel like it, you use your entire body to sit on a horse, in particular working your core and thigh muscles.
 Over time, horseback riding builds full-body strength through essentially low impact movement and work, which is why it’s the perfect way to get your body and mind back in shape after an injury or a time of illness.
 Take some well deserved time out of the fast-paces world of pressure and connect with Mother Nature’s gentle beast to replenish your heart and soul.

 The Kootenays offers some fantastic horseback riding centres throughout (from short rides to week-long stays):

 Located on hundreds of private acres surrounded by the Canadian Rockies and the Purcell mountains — Three Bars offers a family-friendly upscale guest ranch.
 Horseback riding is offered in the mornings and afternoons, plus guided hikes, rafting, fly-fishing and trap & skeet programs.
 The Ranch also has it own ‘kid program’.

 Private cabins are beautifully appointed on the landscaped property.
 Ranch amenities include an indoor heated pool, tennis courts and home-cooked delicious meals in the main log lodge.

-Looking onto 3 Bars Ranch near Cranbrook; photo courtesy of the 3 Bars Ranch
+Looking onto 3 Bars Guest Ranch near Cranbrook; photo courtesy of the Three Bars Guest Ranch

 Guided trail rides are available at Fairmont Hot Springs Resort.
 Expect a real slice of pristine wilderness while you explore the lush landscape of the Columbia Valley.